-- (1) Fixtures, trade fixtures, equipment and machinery designed for use in manufacturing, commercial or residential property and installed by the owner or tenant for use therein shall be deemed a part of the realty for the purposes of condemnation, regardless of the method of installation. - (2) If at the time of filing his answer the owner of any such fixtures, trade fixtures, equipment or machinery serves upon the condemning body a written notice of his election to remove or relocate all or part of such fixtures, trade fixtures, machinery or equipment, the owner shall be entitled to compensation for the actual cost necessarily incurred in their removal and relocation; provided, however, that such actual cost shall not exceed the fair market value, in place, of the fixtures, trade fixtures, equipment or machinery removed or relocated.
+- (1) Fixtures, trade fixtures, equipment and machinery designed for use in manufacturing, industrial or commercial property and installed by the owner or tenant for use therein in a fixed location shall be deemed a part of the realty for the purposes of condemnation, regardless of the method of installation. - (2) If at the time of filing his answer the owner of any such fixtures, trade fixtures, equipment or machinery serves upon the condemning body a written notice of his election to remove or relocate all or part of such fixtures, trade fixtures, machinery or equipment, the owner shall be entitled to compensation for the actual cost necessarily incurred in their removal and relocation; provided, however, that such actual cost shall not exceed the fair market value, in place, of the fixtures, trade fixtures, equipment or machinery removed or relocated.

-(3) Reimbursement for such actual costs shall be made in the same manner as that provided in C.C.P. for reimbursement for the cost of moving personal property.
-The compensation payable hereinunder shall not be subject to the percentage limitation specified in C.C.P.
+(3) Reimbursement for such actual costs, or for such amount as may be agreed upon by condemnor and condemnee whether before or after actual removal, shall be made in the same manner as that provided in C.C.P.

+for reimbursement for the cost of moving personal property.
+The compensation payable herein-under shall not be subject to the percentage limitation specified in C.C.P.
 Section and shall be in addition to any compensation payable under the provisions of that section.

 Section 1248(b) as presently enacted by the 1957 Legislature is limited to equipment and machinery designed for and used in manufacturing or industrial plants.
-It is recommended that commercial and residential properties also be given the protection of this statute.
+It is recommended that commercial properties also be given the protection of this statute.